Police

 (3) The requirements of this paragraph are that –

-that the contact may have caused (whether directly or indirectly) or
+is an indication that the contact may have caused (whether directly or

-Commission, in relation to which there is an indication that a police officer
+supervision of the Commission, in relation to which there is an indication that

 (1) Except where express